spokedu13/spokedu13/README.md

 ![](https://img.shields.io/badge/.-swift-%23FA7343?style=for-the-badge&logo=swift)

-## :pushpin: What I'm learning in this moment
+## :book: What I'm learning in this moment

 - VueJS

-## :pushpin: What I Would like to learn in the future
+## :dart: What I would like to learn in the future

 ![](https://img.shields.io/badge/.-kotlin-%237F52FF?style=for-the-badge&logo=kotlin)
 - Flutter